Typestate via Revocable Capabilities: Related Work

 \paragraph{Linear Types and Fractional Capabilities.} Linear logic~\cite{DBLP:journals/tcs/Girard87} restricts the structural rules of contraction and weakening, thereby controlling the duplication and disposal of resources.
-This logical foundation underpins linear type systems~\cite{wadler1990linear}, in which values must be used exactly once, facilitating safe and predictable management of side effects and mutable state.
+This logical foundation underpins linear type systems~\cite{DBLP:conf/ifip2/Wadler90}, in which values must be used exactly once, facilitating safe and predictable management of side effects and mutable state.

-Although resources in practical programming are often shared and thus nonlinear, their associated capabilities~\cite{DBLP:journals/cacm/DennisH66, DBLP:conf/asian/MillerS03} can be abstracted and managed linearly.
-Such capabilities can further be made fractional \cite{permission} through splitting and rejoining.
-For example, the type system of Rust~\cite{DBLP:conf/sigada/MatsakisK14} permits temporary, concurrent reads when write access is disabled; full control is restored once all read borrows have ended.
+Although resources in practical programming are often shared and thus nonlinear, their capabilities~\cite{DBLP:journals/cacm/DennisH66, DBLP:conf/asian/MillerS03} can be abstracted and managed linearly.
+Such capabilities can be made fractional \cite{DBLP:conf/sas/Boyland03} through splitting and rejoining.
+For example, the type system of Rust~\cite{DBLP:conf/sigada/MatsakisK14} permits concurrent reads when write access is disabled; full control is restored once all read borrows have ended.

 The integration of substructural reasoning and fractional capabilities is common in typestate analysis and session type systems for regulating shared access.
-This approach manifests as access permissions in Plaid~\cite{DBLP:journals/toplas/GarciaTWA14}, linear constraints in Linear Haskell~\cite{DBLP:journals/pacmpl/SpiwackKBWE22}, and borrows from ordered partial monoids~\cite{DBLP:journals/pacmpl/Saffrich0024,accepted/pacmpl/saffrich25}.
-In this work, we employ capabilities without substructural reasoning.
-Consequently, our type system does not restrict the multiplicity or ordering of resource usages and allows flexible consumption of capabilities.
+This approach manifests as access permissions in Plaid~\cite{DBLP:journals/toplas/GarciaTWA14}, linear constraints in Linear Haskell~\cite{DBLP:journals/pacmpl/SpiwackKBWE22}, and borrows from ordered partial monoids~\cite{DBLP:journals/pacmpl/Saffrich0024,DBLP:journals/pacmpl/SaffrichS0V25}.
+In this work, we employ capabilities without substructural reasoning, and therefore do not impose multiplicity or ordering constraints on their use.

 \paragraph{Scala.} Scala is a programming language that integrates object-oriented and functional paradigms, featuring an advanced static type system.
 Its type system is formalized as the Dependent Object Types (DOT) calculus~\cite{DBLP:conf/oopsla/RompfA16,DBLP:conf/birthday/AminGORS16}, which enables types to be parameterized by object paths, thereby supporting precise path-dependent reasoning.